MinecraftForge/Documentation/docs/rendering/bewlr.md

 BlockEntityWithoutLevelRenderer
 =======================
 `BlockEntityWithoutLevelRenderer` is a method to handle dynamic rendering on items.
-This system is much simpler than the old `ItemStack` system, which required a `TileEntity`, and did not allow access to the `ItemStack`.
+This system is much simpler than the old `ItemStack` system, which required a `BlockEntity`, and did not allow access to the `ItemStack`.

 Using BlockEntityWithoutLevelRenderer
 --------------------------